ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

   : A quota is an allocation of capacity used by a resource server to limit client requests.
 That capacity is measured in quota units and may be reallocated at the end of a time window.

   Quota Unit:
-  : A quota unit is the unit of measure used to measure the activity of a client.
+  : A quota unit is the unit of measurement used to measure the activity of a client.

   Quota Partition:
   : A quota partition is a division of a server's capacity across different clients, users and owned resources.